miikapihkola/kesa24-ryhma09-project9/README.md

 ## Description
 Summer course organized by LapinAMK called "Kesäpeliopinnot 2024" which translates to "Summergamestudies".
 The course was worth 20 studypoints and took around 3 months.<br>
-The goal of the course was to make a game (either complete or demo) with gameplay trailer This Repository is Clone from original repository that was provided by organizing school.
+The goal of the course was to make a game (either complete or demo) with gameplay trailer<br>
+This Repository is Clone from original repository that was provided by organizing school.

 ## Project status